arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> POINT: All of the information required to publish a Web application to a Windows Azure website is stored in an XML file known as a **publish profile**.
+	> POINT: All of the information required to publish a Web application to a Microsoft Azure website is stored in an XML file known as a **publish profile**.
 The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled.

 1. Go back to **Visual Studio**, right-click the **Web Project** and then select **Publish**.
 1. In the **Publish Web** dialog, click the **Import** button, browse to locate the **.PublishSettings** file that you downloaded previously, and then click **Open**.